 As an employer, you may wonder why an employee would receive a paid leave of absence and how it will affect your business.
 It is your responsibility to understand the laws about leaves of absence.
-Continue reading to learn more about types of leave, laws restricting leave of absence, and what to do when an employee has a request for leave of absence.
+Continue reading to learn more about types of leave, laws restricting leave of absence, and what to do when an employee requests leave of absence from work.

 What is a leave of absence?